UBICenter/ubicenter.org/_posts/2021-07-21-introducing-basic-income-builder.md

 $$NT_i = t * max(AGI_i, 0)$$

 RT is the value of SPM unit’s taxes paid that have been repealed by the user, where IT refers to income taxes paid and PT refers to employee-side payroll taxes.
-Where $r_n$ represents a Boolean where a value of $$r_n$$=1 indicates that the user has chosen to repeal the benefit, and $r_n$=0 if not.
+Where $$r_n$$ represents a Boolean where a value of $$r_n=1$$ indicates that the user has chosen to repeal the benefit, and $$r_n=0$$ if not.

 $$RT_i = r_{IT}IT_i + r_{PT}PT_i$$